 If a student earned more aid than was disbursed to them, the institution would owe the student a post-withdrawal disbursement which must be paid within 120 days of the student's withdrawal.
-The institution must return the amount of Title IV funds for which it is responsible no later than 45 days after the date of the determination of the date of the student's withdrawal.
+The institution must return the amount of Title IV funds for which it is responsible no later than 45 days (30 days for Arizona) after the date of the determination of the date of the student's withdrawal.

-Refunds are allocated in the following order: Unsubsidized Federal Stafford Loans Subsidized Federal Stafford Loans Unsubsidized Direct Stafford Loans (other than PLUS loans) Subsidized Direct Stafford Loans Federal Perkins Loans Federal Parent (PLUS) Loans Direct PLUS Loans Federal Pell Grants for which a Return of funds is required Federal Supplemental Opportunity Grants for which a Return of funds is required student for York Study funds are never subject to R2T4 calculations because they represent payroll earned by the work performed.
-Ving is a step-by-step process that is followed in all R2T4 calculations Step 1: Determine the percentage of aid earned by calculating the percentage of the scheduled payment period.
-Step 2: Determine the amount of earned aid by applying the percentage to the total Title IV aid that was or could have been disbursed.
-Step 3: Determine the amount of unearned aid by subtracting earned aid from disbursed aid or determine the amount of a post-withdrawal disbursement by subtracting disbursed aid from earned aid.
-Step 4: If unearned funds must be returned, determine the schools and the student's shares; or if a post-withdrawal disbursement is due, determine the sources from which it will be funded.
-Step 5: If unearned funds must be returned, allocate unearned aid to programs from which student was funded; or if a post-withdrawal disbursement is due, send student applicable notification.
-Step 6: Return the institution's share and any funds repaid by the student or refer the student to ED; or make
+Refunds are allocated in the following order:

+Unsubsidized Federal Stafford Loans

+Subsidized Federal Stafford Loans

+Unsubsidized Direct Stafford Loans (other than PLUS loans)

+Subsidized Direct Stafford Loans

+Federal Parent (PLUS) Loans

+Direct PLUS Loans

+Federal Pell Grants for which a Return of funds is required

+Federal Supplemental Opportunity Grants for which a Return of funds is required

+Federal Work Study funds are never subject to R2T4 calculations because they represent payroll earned by the student for work performed.

+The following is a step-by-step process that is followed in all R2T4 calculations

+Step 1: Determine the percentage of aid earned by calculating the percentage of the scheduled payment period.

+- Step 2: Determine the amount of earned aid by applying the percentage to the total Title IV aid that was or could have been disbursed. - Step 3: Determine the amount of unearned aid by subtracting earned aid from disbursed aid or determine the amount of a post-withdrawal disbursement by subtracting disbursed aid from earned aid. - Step 4: If unearned funds must be returned, determine the schools and the student's shares; or if a post-withdrawal disbursement is due, determine the sources from which it will be funded. - Step 5: If unearned funds must be returned, allocate unearned aid to programs from which student was funded; or if a post-withdrawal disbursement is due, send student applicable notification. - Step 6: Return the institution's share and any funds repaid by the student or refer the student to ED; or make the post-withdrawal disbursement. - 53/57 RM 6-20-16